 by Md.
 Niaz Murshed

-Saral ward of Paikgacha Upazilla is situated just in the middle of the Upazilla.
-Most of the peo-ple are permanent residents here.
+Saral Ward of Paikgacha Upazilla is situated in the middle of the Upazilla and most of the people are permanent residents.
 They are mainly engaged with business, though some people are involved with prawn cultivation.

 The devastating form of nature can be seen from Amurkata , a village of Soladana Union of Paikgacha.
 It is situated near the river, Shibsha.
 The village has poor communication systems.
 Van, motorcycle and various local vehicles are the main medium for transport.
-For 2 pots of wa-ter village women have to go three or four kilometres away from the village.
+For 2 pots of water, village women have to go three or four kilometres away from the village.
 They don’t have proper drinking water or water for daily use.
 Most of the people work outside of the village.
 Most of them go to Gopalganj or Khulna district for a job.
 During cultivation, men and women work together in the field.
 Amurkata has huge lakes for prawns.
 Those who have smaller fields cultivate prawns and crabs.
-Because of saltiness in the water, they do not have any other option for cultivation.
+Due to saltiness in the water, they do not have any other option for cultivation.
 Houses are made of several leaves and soil.
-Because of the cyclones, there is a school which can be used as a cyclone centre as well.
+Because of the cyclones, there is a school which can also be used as a cyclone centre.

-Our second place was Jessore beside Kapataksha river which is related with poet Michael Madhushudan Dutta.
-Jessore is one of the districts of Khulna.
-Jessore is also one of the oldest cities.
+Our second place was Jessore beside Kapataksha river which is linked to the poet Michael Madhushudan Dutta.
+Jessore is one of the districts of Khulna and one of the oldest cities.
 It has eight Upazillas.
 During the British Raj period, Jessore was a “mahakuma”.

 Kotoali, Bagharpara , Keshobpur and Manirampur were our workplaces.
 Bahadurpur of Kotoali Upazila had less risks.
 Sekandardarpur of Bagharpara and Panjia of Keshobpur are less affected by natural disasters.
-Only Diganga of Manirampur has the risk of flood, but it is not because of nature, but because of drainage problem.
+Only Diganga of Manirampur has the risk of flood, but it is not because of nature, it is because of drainage problems.